GrooveypenguinX/PunisherBossMod/README.md

 PunisherHead: If you wish to use the JonBernthal head on the player, open the config/config.json and change addheadtoplayer to true.

 zzPunisherVoice: If you wish to use the Punisher voice lines on the player, open the config/playervoiceconfig.json and change AddVoiceToPlayer to true.

-WARNING: This voice pack is very incomplete, a lot of player lines are missing/not used, and a few lines are repeated so the punisher boss doesn't spam the same exact line every time, therefore it is NOT RECOMMENDED you use this voice pack on the player.
+- WARNING: This voice pack is very incomplete, a lot of player lines are missing/not used, and a few lines are repeated so the punisher boss doesn't spam the same exact line every time.
+- Therefore it is NOT RECOMMENDED you use this voice pack on the player.
 I added this option purely for testing and meme purposes lol.